jasmeeto/ka-project-infection/README.md

 The above runs limited infection, with a limit of 4, with output file at output/limited.mp4, with visualization, using graphviz, weighted, with input file data/limited.dat and infection starting at node '1'

 ## Testing
 Follow examples in `test.sh` to run tests.
-Again it is relatively easy to create random cases and execute from command line so the need for a full test suite was not prevalent.
+It is relatively easy to create random cases and execute from command line so the need for a full test suite was not prevalent.

 ## Implementation